dream center IN jama

 There are some breathtaking beaches in Don Juan where you can enjoy your free time.
 You can also visit the impressive nature reserve of the Lalo Loor dry forest, go to the vibrant coastal village of Canoa or visit Manta.
 Take some time to enjoy the local food which is amazing!

 While the town itself doesn’t have an access to the sea, it’s surroundings are full of beautiful beaches and breathtaking views from cliffs.

-It’s name comes from the Jama Coaque culture, an indigenous population from pre-colonial times that was considered to be one of the more advanced people in America due to its advanced techniques in pottery and metal work; and its influence can still be appreciated in the decorations of the town itself.
-Jama culture used to live off of long distance trading by land or sea, which is still the main activity in the area.
+The project is set on what once was the ancestral Jama Coaque culture, an indigenous population from pre-colonial times that was considered to be one of the more advanced people in America due to its advanced techniques in pottery and metal work; and its influence can still be appreciated in the decorations of the town itself.
+Jama culture used to live off long distance trading by land or sea, which is still the main activity in the area.